vta/challenge/README.md

 ## Scenario

-Design and deployment a web based application that allows a user to locate other users using GPS.
+Design and deploy a web based application that allows a user to locate other users using GPS.
 Essentially a find my friends application that should meet the following criteria:

 * Application must be able to update the user's current location.
 * Must have find other users feature, by username and everyone.